TatyOko28/yinzo_mossi/README.md

 This project was developed to highlight my skills as a web developer.
 It focuses on creating a single page in HTML and CSS, bringing together various sections.
 The objective is to demonstrate my mastery in the design of an attractive and functional user interface, highlighting a creative and responsive approach.
 Explore the different sections of this page to discover the extent of my web development skills.

+Follow this link to see what this project looks like: https://mak-developer.netlify.app/